epfl-ada/ada-2024-project-adaspeedia/README.md

 Limitations of our approach:
-- The performance of the LLM depends on many factors: prompting strategy, keeping all the path in the context or starting fresh at each article along the path, telling it which heuristic to use to pick the next article, etc.
+- The LLM’s performance depends on factors like prompting strategy, prompting with the current path’s history in the context or not.
+We do not optimize these as the generated was already valid for analysis.
-  These might bias our results, but we chose not to cross-test all of these factors as our dataset seemed good enough, we have already enough questions to explore, and these seemed far from data analysis.
-- For now, we do not use the same LLM for computation of embedding distances and computation of Wikispeedia distances extracted from LLM games, as we use BERT for embedding distances computation and GPT4o mini or Mistral Large to compute Wikispeedia distances extracted from LLM games.
+- For now, the embeddings models do not come from the same LLMs that play the game.
-- If we end up getting exactly the same semantic distances from LLM games and human games, then most of our questions would be trivial to answer, as there would be no difference.
-We thought this could threaten our project, but we think the odds of this happening are low, and if it happens we can still transpose our questions to the distances obtained via the embeddings models.
+- If human and LLM games give the same distances, we will transpose our questions to the distances obtained from the embeddings.

 ## Timeline and organisation after P2